DaltonRuer/QlikSnowflakeCortex/README.md

 The AI landscape feels overwhelming.
 Snowflake's Cortex capabilities are powerful, but how do you actually deliver that power to your Qlik users?

 This repository breaks down the Qlik + Snowflake + Cortex integration into three clear paths: understand the business value, see what's architecturally possible, and learn how to build it yourself.
 No hype.
-No hero complex.
 Just practical guidance to help you become the hero of your own company's AI story.

 ---